 Students in sets 1-5 will sit a GCSE Short Course.
 Students will sit one paper at the end of the course in Year 10 totalling 1 hour and 45 minutes.
-It is a single tier papers.
 Marks will be gained for knowledge, understanding and critical thinking.